highmobility/hmkit-android/README.md

 ### Release

 #### Pre checks

-* run the unit-tests in hmkit-android
+* run the unit-tests in
-* run the instrumentation tests in hmkit-sandbox
+* run the instrumentation tests in hmkit-sandbox repository (It is preferred to release from hmkit-sandbox repository for that reason)

 This project bundles all of the Android SDK packages: hmkit-android, hmkit-crypto and hmkit-utils.